JuliaTime/NanoDates.jl/docs/src/appropriate/advantages.md

  The shortest interval that is required of very high frequncy trading work is 25ns.

- *To resolve 25ns is required of participant -- as they desire finer grainularity.*
+ *To resolve 25ns is required of participants -- many of whom desire to resolve time more finely.*